 The original purpose of the Internet

 The internet was originally created for everyone to become a common neutral platform, with equal participation and to bring people closer together.
-In the early days the world wide web allowed you to connect directly with your friends and communicate in various ways.
-With the advent of web 2.0 and the first dot com bubble we began to communicate with each other and share information through centralised services.
+In the early days, the world wide web allowed you to connect directly with your friends and communicate in various ways.
+With the advent of web 2.0 and the first dot com bubble, we began to communicate with each other and share information through centralised services.
 Large corporations (such as Google, Facebook, etc.) realised that the largest revenue gained from leading the market delivering these services involved gathering, organising, and monetising information through a central server.
-Therefore it became best practice for companies to build their value by growing huge centralised services on the internet to control this data.
+Therefore it became the best practice for companies to build their value by growing huge centralised services on the internet to control this data.
 Important systems that the Internet is heavily dependant upon such as the Domain name system and the certificate authority system and also services provided by large corporations such as Google, Facebook and Amazon represent a large percentage of internet traffic and also a large percentage of advertising on the internet.

 There is a good chance that you will be using one of these services such as Facebook, or a service owned by Google or Amazon so you would rely heavily upon these corporations to access your own information.
 This information is your information so just like your money and ID card in your wallet.
 If you do not have full control over it, then how do you know it is fully secure or not shared with anyone else.
-This information is better under your control then with someone else.
+This information is better under your control than with someone else.
 The control these companies have over our information and what is made available to us is unfair and a decentralised web will help people take back control over their information, identity and data.

 What is Decentralisation?

 Internet Decentralisation is a concept that will be introduced with the new and improved Web version 3.0.
 Web-version 3.0 will create a world where services such as communication, banking, sharing information, social networking, data storage, software solutions, etc. are provided not by centralised services owned by single organisations (such as Google or Facebook), but by technology powered by individual users.